JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 #### Defining Custom directory to Search for Java

-You can define a custom directory on an agent to search for Java installations in by adding the `teamcity.agent.java.search.path` property to the [Build Agent Configuration](build-agent-configuration.md) file.
+You can define a custom directory on an agent to search for Java installations in by adding the `teamcity.agent.java.search.path` property to the [`buildAgent.properties`](build-agent-configuration.md) file.

 You can define a list of directories separated by an OS\-dependent character.